-Drivers of all vehicles operated on campus roadways are subject to the regulations in the Pennsylvania Vehicle Code and enforced by University Security, Pennsylvania State Police, and the Upper Saucon Township Police in whose jurisdiction the campus is located.
+Drivers of all vehicles operated on campus roadways are subject to the regulations in the Pennsylvania Vehicle Code and enforced by University Police & Public Safety, Pennsylvania State Police, and the Upper Saucon Township Police.
 Drivers not obeying the laws may be cited by any of these agencies.

 If you drive a vehicle to Penn State Lehigh Valley, you must obtain and properly display a FREE PARKING PERMIT.
 Failure to comply may result in a parking ticket and/or a penalty.
-Applications for the parking permit are available at reception.
+Applications for the parking permit are available here.

 Failure to pay the penalty can result in loss of registration privileges at all campuses of the University and/or other disciplinary action.
 It is your responsibility to be familiar with the regulations.
 Read this before attending the first day of classes.

 - Parking permits must be visibly displayed on the rearview mirror with the front side facing out whenever parked on campus.